HamedAlemo/advanced-geo-python/_sources/lectures/unix.md

-# Introduction to Unix
+# Introduction to Shell and Bash

-This lectures covers an introduction to Unix system, commands and the file system.
+This lectures covers an introduction to Unix file system, and Shell/Bash commands.

 **Attribution**
 *The content of this lecture are modified from three excellent sources: [Introduction to Bash (Shell)](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/) from Earth Lab CU Boulder; [Intro to Unix](https://earth-env-data-science.github.io/lectures/environment/intro_to_unix.html) from Columbia University; and [The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Software Carpentry.*